Arizona Native Scholars Grant

 If you withdraw from the University, your ANS Grant may be reduced during the Return to Title IV calculation just like other institutional aid.
 Please also see the Bursars webpage for more information on refunds and withdrawals.

-• The Free Application for Federal Student Aid (FAFSA) must be submitted each year no later than March 1st
+• A Free Application for Federal Student Aid (FAFSA) with an official EFC must be submitted each year no later than March 1st (Please note, this deadline has been extended to May 1st for the 2024-2025 academic year only)

-• Remain an Arizona resident for tuition purposes
+• Remain an enrolled member of one of the 22 federally recognized Arizona tribes and Arizona resident for tuition purposes

 • Remain enrolled full-time (12 + units each fall and spring semester) at the University of Arizona Main Campus